GlareDB/glaredb.github.io/docs/data-sources/postgres.md

 > There are two equivalent foramts.
 In both formats, `table-name` will be the
 > name of the database inside GlareDB. `table-name` may optionally be qualified
-> with a schema name.t.
+> with a schema name.

 ### External table long format